 This procedure covers complaints and representations received in respect of services to children.

-This procedure does not apply to complaints of significant harm, which must be dealt with under the Local Safeguarding Children Board Inter Agency Procedures.RELATED GUIDANCE
+This procedure does not apply to concerns in relation to a child who may be in need of protection, which must be dealt with under the London Child Protection Procedures.

 A representation or complaint may be made by:

 - The child;

 - A parent or person with Parental Responsibility;

 - Any other person the authority considers has sufficient interest in a child's welfare to warrant a complaint or representation being considered by them;

 - Care leavers;

 - A child in respect of whom a Special Guardianship Order is in force;

 - Any person who has applied for an assessment for special guardianship support;

 - Any child who may be adopted, their parents and guardians;